Team3256/docs/docs/workflow.md

 ### Version Control

 We use Git for version control.
 Git is a distributed version control system that allows us to track changes to our codebase over time.
 We use GitHub to host our repositories, and we use GitHub Actions for continuous integration.
+Ideally, we would follow the [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow) where you would create a branch with your changes, make a pull request, [ask for reviewers](#code-review), and then get it merged.
+If you have multiple changes that need to be built on each other, we encourage separating your dependent changes as smaller branches off of what you wrote.
+This way, you can create a small pull request for every dependent feature you wrote (many small pull requests is faster to review than 1 giant pull request) which allows us to merge them one after another.
+This is also known as the [stacking workflow](https://www.stacking.dev/), sort of an extension of GitHub Flow.

 ### Continuous integration